Dr. Ramona Palmerio-Roberts

 Prior to taking on this position in 2021, she served as the supervisor for Trauma Services as well as a staff psychologist.
 She came to Caron in 2016 and has treated and educated patients with co-occurring addiction and trauma histories both individually and in group settings.

 In the area of trauma treatment, Dr. Roberts has attained cognitive processing therapy (CPT) provider status and received training in EMDR, sensorimotor psychotherapy, internal family systems (IFS), trauma-focused expressive arts, and overcoming trauma-related shame and self-loathing, as well as understanding racialized trauma and how it is carried cognitively and in the body.
 She is currently a level II certified clinical trauma professional.
 She is constantly focused on deepening and expanding her knowledge of and expertise in trauma-focused treatments.
+Dr. Roberts is the author of Making Sense of What Hasn’t Made Sense which is geared towards trauma survivors, family members, friends, and beginning clinicians.

 Her approach to psychotherapy is informed by a cognitive-behavioral orientation and mindfulness-based practice interspersed with aspects of positive psychology.
 She also uses a motivational interviewing style, having been trained by professionals in the Motivational Interviewing Network of Trainers (MINT).
 She has conducted several motivational interviewing trainings for clinicians and medical professionals in a variety of clinical settings and at universities.
 She is recognized as a certified trainer of adolescent co-occurring disorders by the Pennsylvania Department of Health and Department of Public Welfare.